The fractional Helly number for separable convexity spaces: Auxiliary results

 Note that this claim will prove the lemma, because after applying the claim at most $\binom{n}{m}$ times and passing to smaller $U_i$'s at each step, we can make every $m$-element subset of $W_k$ separable with respect to the resulting induced subhypergraph $H[\bigcup_{i=1}^k W_i]$.
-We can guarantee that $|W_1| = \cdots = |W_{k-1}| = n$ by starting with $t$ sufficiently large.
+By starting with $t$ sufficiently large, we can guarantee that $|W_1| = \cdots = |W_{k-1}| = n$.